adorsys/XS2A-Sandbox/oba-ui/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

 ## how to start the frontend Project
-1. navigate into the project and run in the terminal or console the following command
+1. navigate into the repository `ledgers` and go throw the project `xs2a-connector-redirect-test` and run in the terminal or console the following command
-	1. => npm install
+    1. => `mvn clean install -DskipITs=false -DwaitAtGateway=true -DUI=true`
+2. navigate into the project and run in the terminal or console the following command
+	1. => `npm install`
-2. ,,,coming soon
+3. ,,,coming soon

 ## Development server